gaston-martin/challenge-fintech-br/doc/DESIGN.md

 In this particular case, I had to sacrifice the tests due to the tight due dates given to solve the challenge.

+### Optimistic Locking of Balance

+The version attribute in the Balance annotated with @Version is used for optimistic locking.
+This avoids unwanted and unpredictable concurrent modifications of the same balance, which could produce a corrupted balanced amount.
+Optimistic locking has been selected over pessimistic locking, because it doesn't require further operations over the database engine, and it's simpler to use in the ORM.

-### Version and other attributes of the database
+### Other attributes of the database

-I've put some attributes to the database layer, such as version and timestamps, mostly because I needed them at some point in time.
+I've also put some attributes to the database layer, such as update or creation timestamps, mostly because I needed them at some point in time.
-For instance, the version attribute of the balances, which is increased by 1 on each movement applied, would help to identify accounts subject to high update rates, just by sorting the balance by version in descending order.
-Other attributes might come handy if for some reason the database is corrupted, and it's needed to do any restoration or consistency checks.
+The version attribute of the balances, apart from being useful for locking, is increased by 1 on each movement applied, becoming handy to identify accounts subject to high update rates.
+By sorting the balances by version in descending order anyone could spot a balances with higher version numbers, which means they are updated at higher rates, thereby being a strong candidate for detaching the update of the balance from the insertion of the movements.
+Other attributes such as the lastMovementId might come handy if for some reason the database is corrupted, and it's needed to perform any restoration or consistency checks.

 # Time Tracking